 We hold a wealth of marine geospatial data from the seabed to surface, offshore and beyond.
 Through the ADMIRALTY Marine Data Portal, users can access extensive data on bathymetry, wrecks and obstructions, ships' routeing, astronomical and calendar information, maritime limits and offshore infrastructure.

 Discover our suite of APIs where you can develop your solution using a wide range of marine data from around the UK.
 Raster Web Map Services provide information on fishing limits, marine protected areas, port limits, territorial and continental shelf limits and more, to enable you to start building your software solution.

 Discover flexible tidal information services to meet your needs.
 Choose from over 500 primary and secondary tidal stations around the UK with the ADMIRALTY Tidal Prediction Service, and develop applications to use tidal predictions for the coastline of the British Isles and Ireland using the Tidal API.

-Purchase astronomical and calendar information from Her Majesty's Nautical Almanac Office (HMNAO), a team of scientists and mathematicians within the UKHO who specialise in astronomy and celestial navigation.
+Purchase astronomical and calendar information from His Majesty's Nautical Almanac Office (HMNAO), a team of scientists and mathematicians within the UKHO who specialise in astronomy and celestial navigation.

 S-100 trial data sets